-As part of our mini-Spotlight on proteomics, we carried out a survey to gain an insight into the trends, challenges and developments associated with proteomics R&D – find out the results in this informative infographic.
+As part of our Spotlight on flow cytometry, we carried out a survey to gain an insight into the trends, challenges and developments associated with this technique – find out the results in this informative infographic.

 In this interview, Wenying Jian (Janssen Research & Development, Johnson & Johnson; NY, USA) describes the basic principles of hybrid LBA/LC–MS and how this technique can be used to quantify proteins.

 Hear more about the recent mass spectrometry product launches from SCIEX announced at ASMS 2019, including the new Acoustic Ejection Mass Spectrometry technology, in this interview with Neil Walsh (SCIEX; MA, USA).

 In this interview, Zamas Lam (QPS; DE, USA) discusses various methods that can be used to quantify oligonucleotide drugs and the progress that has been made to regulate and standardize oligonucleotide analysis in recent years.